Jeff Smith (darts player): Career

 He qualified for the 2016 BDO World Darts Championship, and entered the preliminary stage, where he beat Matthew Medhurst 3–0 with a 130 checkout.
 He played Martin Adams in the first round, winning 3–0.
 In the second round, be beat Brian Dawson 4–1.
 He played Dennis Harbour in the Quarter-Finals, winning 5–2 to reach the Semi-Finals.
 He played Richard Veenstra and won 6–5 to reach his first Final, where he played Scott Waites.
 In the final, Smith lost to Waites 7–1.
 In the post match interview, Smith promised to return next year.
 He received the runners up cheque of £35,000.
 In the 2017 BDO World Darts Championship Smith entered in the preliminary round, where he beat Seigo Asada 3–1.
 In the first round Smith beat Brian Dawson 3–2.
 In the second round Smith lost 4–1 to Martin Adams.

 Smith was a wild card entry into the 2018 PDC World Darts Championship.
 He hit a 170 checkout on his way to a 2–0 win against Luke Humphries in the preliminary round.
 In the first round Smith lost 3–0 to Gary Anderson.
 After his first round defeat in the 2018 PDC World Darts Championship he announced ‘I definitely will be playing Q-school this year, based on the current situation.
 I owe it to my family and my sponsors to carry on playing, wherever it takes me.
 I will do just that.’
 Smith failed to gain a tour card at Q-School.
 Smith qualified for the 2019 PDC World Darts Championship by winning the North American Championship, securing his place with a 6–4 win over John Norman Jnr.

-On 18 January 2020, Smith regained his PDC Tour Card by beating Seigo Asada 5–4 in the play-off match at day 3 of UK Q-School.
-He will play on the ProTour in 2020 and 2021.
+On 18 January 2020, Smith regained his PDC Tour Card by beating Seigo Asada 5–4 in the final of day 3 of UK Q-School.